aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/090_scenarios/020_targeting_hybrid_instances/_index.en.md

 For this section we assume that you already have a hybrid instance setup.
 {{% /notice %}}

-For illustration we will assume that you have a hybrid activation of an on-prem Raspberry Pi and the managed instance has been tagged in [**SSM FleetManager**](https://docs.aws.amazon.com/systems-manager/latest/userguide/tagging-managed-instances.html) with tag `OS` / value `Raspbian` and tag `Version` / value `4`:
+For illustration we will assume that you have a hybrid activation of two on-prem Raspberry Pi instances and the managed instances have been tagged in [**SSM FleetManager**](https://docs.aws.amazon.com/systems-manager/latest/userguide/tagging-managed-instances.html) with tag `OS` / value `Raspbian` and tag `Version` / value `2` and `4` respectively:

 {{< img "stresstest-with-runbook-hybrid.png" "Hybrid setup">}}

+## Setup

 To replicate the [**Linux CPU Stress Experiment**]({{< ref "030_basic_content/040_ssm/020_linux_stress" >}}) on the on-prem instance we will use a variation on the [**FIS SSM Start Automation Setup**]({{< ref "030_basic_content/040_ssm/050_direct_automation" >}}).